 - nature and source of underlying macroeconomic assumptions, and scope for discretionary adjustments of forecasts

-The workshop will engage officials from tax administrations as well as tax policy and budget departments at ministries of finance, accountable for revenue forecasting, macroeconomic, fiscal analysis, and budget planning.
-Participants will be actively engaged in discussions and practical exercises, and encouraged to share their experiences and country practices.
+The workshop engaged officials from tax administrations as well as tax policy and budget departments at ministries of finance, as well as fiscal councils and independent forecasting institutes, accountable for revenue forecasting, macroeconomic, fiscal analysis, and budget planning.
+Participants have been actively engaged in discussions and practical exercises, and encouraged to share their experiences and country practices.

 - EP (Erik) Kranendonk serves as an Economist and Policy Advisor at the Directorate for General Financial and Economic Policy (AFEP) at the Ministry of Finance of the Netherlands.
 He is in charge of preparing the revenue forecasts at the ministry.
 Several times a year he provides an update of the forecast of the about thirty Dutch national taxes for the budget.
 The corporate income tax and car taxes have his special (also policy-based) attention.
 Mr. Kranendonk has worked at the Ministry of Finance since 2011.
 Holding a Master’s degree in Economics from Rotterdam University, he received additional professional training at the Ministry of Economic Affairs.